RENEE MONTAGNE, Host:

 AUBREY: Tracy Hummer's getting at a common assumption here.
 It's that all this water helps to clear the gunk or toxins from our bodies.
 That's an appealing concept, says physician Stanley Goldfarb, a kidney expert at the University of Pennsylvania.
 He explains that the kidneys do filter toxins from the bloodstream and clear them out of the body.

-Dr. STANLEY GOLDFARB (University of Pennsylvania): So the question is, does drinking more water increase this normal important function of the kidneys?
+STANLEY GOLDFARB: So the question is, does drinking more water increase this normal important function of the kidneys?
 And the answer is no. In fact, drinking large amounts of water actually and surprisingly tends to reduce the kidney's ability to function as a filter.
 It's a subtle decline, but definite.